 The editors at the journal Nature have recommended Nisbet’s research as “essential reading for anyone with a passing interest in the climate change debate,” and the New Republic highlighted his work as a “fascinating dissection of the shortcomings of climate activism.”
 According to Reuters Web of Knowledge, Nisbet’s research has been cited in the peer-reviewed literature more than 2200 times, and according to Google Scholar more than 8,500 times.
 In terms of scholarly impact, these metrics rank him among the most influential communication researchers of his generation.

-Nisbet’s research has been funded by the Robert Wood Johnson Foundation, Barr Foundation, MacArthur Foundation, Heising-Simons Foundation, and Nathan Cummings Foundation.
-His consulting experience includes analysis on behalf of the American Association for the Advancement of Science, National Academies, the Howard Hughes Medical Institute, the Corporation for Public Broadcasting, the Centers for Disease Control, ecoAmerica, and other public and private sector clients.
+Nisbet’s research has been supported by the Robert Wood Johnson Foundation, Barr Foundation, Spitzer Trust, MacArthur Foundation, Heising-Simons Foundation, John Templeton Foundation, Rita Allen Foundation, and Nathan Cummings Foundation.
+His consulting experience includes analysis on behalf of the American Association for the Advancement of Science, National Academies, the Howard Hughes Medical Institute, the Corporation for Public Broadcasting, the Centers for Disease Control, ecoAmerica, the American Academy of Arts and Sciences, and other public and private sector clients.
 As an invited speaker, he has given lectures on more than four dozen university and college campuses worldwide and at many other scholarly and professional meetings.